collegepulse/react-native-fabric-crashlytics/README.md

 Drop-in support for capturing errors from React Native's global error handler.
 Pass in a custom configuration function to log errors wherever you want.

+After you process the error and your Promise is fulfilled or rejected, the original error will be thrown, retaining the original system functionality.

 Usage
 -----